Q. Does my Dog need to be vaccinated?

 Frequently Asked Questions by Paws Inn before your booking.

 1. How old is your dog?
-Dogs must be over one & in some cases, over two.
-Check when booking.
+Dogs must be over two.

 2. Is your dog destructive in the home, as with chewing?